Podarcis hispanicus: Interactions with humans

-As Podarcis hispaniscus are native to the Iberian Peninsula, Northwestern Africa and coastal districts of Languedoc-Roussillon in France, all these habitats are altering with increasing human activities.
+As Podarcis hispanicus are native to the Iberian Peninsula, Northwestern Africa and coastal districts of Languedoc-Roussillon in France, all these habitats are altering with increasing human activities.
 The Podarcis hispanicus exploratory behavior may be survival advantage, as the learning more about their habitat will help them with their competition and predatory strategies.
 Those Iberian wall lizards with tendencies to explore more will habituate faster than their corresponding environmental changes.

 Lizards that have habituated to urban sites tend to spend less time hidden after predatory attacks and also have a shorter hiding period than rural lizards.
 Increased human exposure leads to different levels of wariness towards a potential predator.

 Lizards also adapt their risk assessment according to variation of environmental conditions and predatory pressures.
-The response to humans have been studied in a closely-related species, Podarcis muralis, which showed they have become habituated to humans.
-This species no longer recognizes humans as predators suggesting that urbanization is changing the lizards’ habitats, but these lizards are also slowly adapting to these environmental changes.
+The response to humans have been studied in a closely related species, Podarcis muralis, which showed they have become habituated to humans.
+This species no longer recognizes humans as predators suggesting that urbanization is changing the lizards' habitats, but these lizards are also slowly adapting to these environmental changes.